Jame-pro/jame/README.md

 # jame
-this is my first repository
+this is my first  git repository author - jame